-Setting the MTU size in Keenetic routers is possible via the web interface or the command-line interface.
+Setting the MTU size in Keenetic routers is possible via the web or command-line interfaces.

 In the 'IP and DNS settings' section, click 'Show advanced IPoE settings'.
 In the 'MTU Size' field, you can specify the desired value between 64 and 1500.
 For a wired IPoE connection, the recommended MTU size is 1500.